 A doctor may recommend surgery to remove the tumor in its entirety.
 The surgeon will remove the cancerous tumor by making an incision and removing the affected tissue with a surgical tool.
 If unable to remove all the tumors, chemotherapy or radiation may be recommended to help diminish the affected areas.

 Medical professionals utilize chemotherapy to administer anti-cancer medications by injecting them into the body.
 Depending on the location and stages of the tumor, doctors may choose to regulate the drug in different ways.
-The two most common methods are intravenous and intramuscular, which involves the doctor injecting the medications through a vein or muscle.
+The two most common methods are intravenous and intramuscular, which involve the doctor injecting the medications through a vein or muscle.

 Doctors utilize radiation when using high-energy x-rays to attack tumors deep within the body.
 There are two main types of radiation treatment – external beam radiation therapy (EBRT) and brachytherapy.